beNative/git-automation/TECHNICAL_MANUAL.md

 -   **Responsibilities:**
     -   Manages the application lifecycle (`app` events).
     -   Creates and manages `BrowserWindow` instances (the application's windows).
+    -   Reads user settings on startup to configure features like the auto-updater's pre-release channel.
     -   Handles native OS interactions (dialogs, file system access).
     -   Listens for and responds to IPC (Inter-Process Communication) events.
 This includes:
         -   Executing shell commands for task steps.
         -   Executing real Git/SVN commands for advanced features like checking status, fetching commit history, and managing branches (`get-detailed-vcs-status`, `list-branches`, etc.).
+        -   Handling requests from the renderer to open web links in the user-specified browser.

 ### Renderer Process